8 flat top grills lined up for testing

 What we don't like:

-• The Primate gives us the smallest cooking space out of all the griddles.
+• The Primate gives us the smallest cooking area out of all the griddles.

 If you're trying to decide between a gas grill and a griddle because you only have room for one, the answer is quite simply: Grilla Grills Primate.
 In my opinion most combo grills fall under "Jack-of-all-trades-master-of-none" but the Primate is definitely an exception.
 Grilla Grills builds high-quality outdoor cooking appliances and in the case of the Primate, you get two for the price of one.